 - university disability resource center personnel

-In total 24 courses will be developed and offered on topics including Nemeth Code within UEB Contexts, UEB Technical, and Braille Instructional Methods.
+Courses will be developed and offered on topics including Nemeth Code within UEB Contexts, UEB Technical, and Braille Instructional Methods.

 STEM Braille Boot Camp